 We rarely get an opportunity to explore the mysteries of ancient Egypt.
 Even more rarely, we can immerse ourselves in them.
 Today we can.

 Amos Rex is a museum where the past, the present, and the future meet.
-In 2020 the museum exhibits the foundation of our society: the glory of Egypt.
+In 2020 the museum exhibited the foundation of our society: the glory of Egypt.
 A never-before-seen experience, a virtual ancient tomb, sends visitors off on a journey thousands of years back in time.

 Egypt of Glory – The Last Great Dynasties is an exhibition taking the visitors on a journey back in time thousands of years to the Egypt of pharaohs.
 The rich culture found in archaeological excavations is still present in our everyday lives: the 365-day calendar and its division into 12 months were already used in ancient Egypt.